CrowdedAstronaut/NFT-preview-card/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

 ## Overview <a name="about"></a>

 NFT-preview-card-component is a deployed, mobile first, rendering of an NFT.
 This project was an exercise in:

-### The challenge

-Users should be able to:

-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements

-### Built with

 - Semantic HTML5 markup
 - CSS custom properties